 Health Potion x2

 You start the game with Spellthief's Edge and 2 Health Potion's.
 Spellthief's Edge is a gold generating item that gives you some AP and MP regen early on which is useful since all of Soraka's abilities scale off AP.
+It also gives a tiny bit of HP.
 The Health Potion's will keep you sustained throughout the laning phase.

-The Stealth Ward is self explanatory, you get it to place wards in bushes and prevent any possible early ganks if your lane is pushed.
+The Stealth Ward is self explanatory, you get it to place wards in brushes and prevent any possible early ganks if your lane is pushed.

 *Swap to Oracle Lens upon quest completion, this is great for denying vision and preventing tp flanks.
 Keep track of the cooldown so you can use it as soon as it's available, whilst active try to cover as much map as possible.